fsadata/RedTractorDataStandard/Data Standard.md

 **Data Type:** Text (14 character limit)
 **Optional:** No
 **Source:** Food Standards Agency
 **Comments:** This is the County Parish Holding number, allocated to any establishment which holds livestock by the Rural Payments Agency.
-This should follow the nn/nnn/nnnn/nn format.
+This should follow the format `nn/nnn/nnnn/nn`.

 ### 5. Certificate End Date
 **Field Name:** `certificate_end_date`